chandanpradhan-PhD/chandanpradhan-PhD.github.io/_pages/about.md

 ![Delving Deep into River Dynamics: A Passionate Journey through Process-Level Understanding](/images/Fieldsurvey.JPG)

 ## [Updates]

+*Co-authord a research article entitled 'Identifying the stability trajectory of a large braided Brahmaputra River using reach-scale process-based approach' in the **Journal of Hydrology.** **[Read the article]((https://www.sciencedirect.com/science/article/abs/pii/S0022169423012714))**

 * Published a research article in **Catena Journal**, which focuses on the development of process-based geomorphic indicators and resilience-based management strategies for a highly braided river system **[Read the article](https://doi.org/10.1016/j.catena.2023.107411)**